euougo/100-days-of-code/log.md

 **Today's Progress**: Today I was repeating the code from yesterday Workshop, searching for the things that I didn't understood completely.

 **Thoughts**: Some days I feel that I catch that I was studying, but another day I doesn't remember anything, have to read again almost from scratch...

+### Day 35: January 11, 2021

+**Today's Progress**: Today I was playing with Node.js with express, learning about route functions, route paths and HTTP verbs.

+**Thoughts**: Back-end development is more complex than front-end in my opinion, there are more obscure topics to care of.